sahiti-akella/SENG401FinalProject/README.md

 - In the terminal, run mvn spring-boot:run

 ### Second: ###
+- To run the ChatGPT API for the Bookbot, open a new terminal and navigate to the /plotponder directory
+- run: node src/components/server.js

+### Third: ###
-- Navigate to the /plotponder directory
+- In a new directory, navigate to the /plotponder directory
 - In the terminal, run npm start to start up the application

 ## Group 36 Team Members